 This 24-lesson course is Gladwell’s first foray into online teaching.
 In it, he explains how he researches topics, creates characters, and distills big ideas into simple, powerful narratives.
 In addition to the 24 lessons, you get access to a downloadable class workbook to keep track of your lessons.

 The Emmy-nominated star and creator of the award-winning HBO series Insecure is here to show you how it’s done.
 Issa Rae uses her signature do-it-yourself ethos, humor, and voice to offer writers and creators of all types the motivation and tools they’ll need on their journey.
-Issa shares how she has navigated Hollywood while Black and inspires you to reach your creative dreams and never take no for an answer.
+Rae shares how she navigated Hollywood, inspiring you to reach your creative dreams and never take "no" for an answer.